fatemehs-ahmadi/fatemehs-ahmadi.github.io/_pages/about.md

 **Research Mentor** | Shahed University, Tehran, Iran (August 2024 – January 2025)

-Mentored a Physics MSc student in research methodology and computational simulations for their thesis, “Numerical study of particle deformation with different Young’s modulus during passage through microchannels.”
-Guided the use of the Fluid Structure Interaction module in COMSOL Multiphysics software and supported thesis development.
+ * Title: Numerical study of particle deformation with different Young’s modulus during passage through microchannels.
+ * Mentoring: Advised a Physics M.Sc. student on thesis research and methodology.
+ * Technical Instruction: Diagnosed simulation issues and instructed on COMSOL’s FSI module, accelerating thesis completion.

-**Seminar course with perfect grade** | KNToosi University of Technology, Tehran, Iran| May 2022
+**Seminar Course (Grade 20/20)** | KNToosi University of Technology, Tehran, Iran| May 2022

+ * Title: Particle shape effect on its motion in a microfluidic channel
-Presented a literature review titled "Particle shape effect on its Motion in Microfluidic Channel," to identify key research trends for my thesis
+ * Research Synthesis: Conducted a literature review to map key research trends in microfluidic applications for cancer research and proposed future research directions.
+ * Presentation: Presented findings to an audience of 60.

 **Research Assistant** | May 2021

+ * Title: Medical Applications of Laser
-Provided research support for a Physics PhD candidate in conducting a comprehensive literature review on medical applications of lasers, by analysing and summarising relevant findings from numerous publications.
+ * Collaboration & Teamwork: Collaborated with a Physics PhD candidate to conduct a comprehensive literature review.
+ * Time Management: Classified findings to meet critical deadlines under time pressure.

 Projects
 ======